laserpointlabs/procos/docs/architecture/ProcOS_Architecture_Specification.md

 ### 1.1 What is ProcOS?

-**ProcOS** (Process-Oriented Operating System) is a revolutionary Virtual Operating System (VOS) that fundamentally reimagines how computing systems operate by placing **Business Process Model and Notation (BPMN)** at the core of all system operations.
-Unlike traditional operating systems that rely on imperative code and rigid system calls, ProcOS treats BPMN processes as the "kernel language" - the fundamental abstraction through which all system operations, orchestration, and interactions are defined and executed.
+**ProcOS** (Process-Oriented Operating System) is a revolutionary Virtual Operating System (VOS) that fundamentally reimagines computing as a **process-native ecosystem**.
+Like a smart car that's simple to drive, easy to work on, and continuously improves itself, ProcOS provides different levels of interaction for different users while maintaining a unified foundation where **everything is a process definition**.

+At its core, ProcOS features:
+- **Process Definition Executors (PDEs)**: CPU-like intelligent execution units that process individual tasks
+- **Universal Process Architecture**: System processes, user processes, and worker processes all use BPMN
+- **Self-Growing Intelligence**: Digital Assistant System (DAS) that continuously improves the system 24/7
+- **Composable Execution**: Every component can be combined, customized, and evolved through process definitions

 ### 1.2 Core Philosophy: "Processes Drive Everything"